Wastewater & Dye Color Removal

-Water is shown colored when visible radiation is absorbed from dissolved materials, or when light is reflected on suspended solids.
+Water is shown colored when visible radiation is absorbed from dissolved materials or when light is reflected on suspended solids.
 These two sources of color are the base for the distinction between the pseudo and true color.
 The pseudo color is due to absorption as well as light reflection.
 The true color depends exclusively from the kind and quantity of the dissolved substances.
 Particles with a size of 400-800 nm, that means within the wavelength of visible light, are responsible for light reflection.
-It is possible with filtering (membrane 0.45 micron) the phenomenon of reflection to be eliminated.
-It must also be noted that the difference between the pseudo and true color is related to water's turbidity.
+It is possible with filtering (membrane 0.45 micron) the phenomenon of reflection will be eliminated.
+It must also be noted that the difference between the pseudo and true color is related to the water's turbidity.

 The units Pt-Co (USA), or mg Pt-Co / l (Europe) are defined as color measurement units.
 These units are considered equivalent.
-The acceptable limits of color values for the disposal of treated wastewater ranges from 50-100 units Pt-Co, depending on the nature of the receiver (river, sea, lake etc).
+The acceptable limits of color values for the disposal of treated wastewater ranges from 50-100 units Pt-Co, depending on the nature of the receiver (river, sea, lake, etc).

 True color is created by the presence of compounds that absorb visible light in wavelengths of 400-800 nm, or from compounds that fluoresce in the 200-400 nm spectrum.
 These are compounds of poly-aromatic structure, substituted aromatic structure, polyenia, concentrated hetero-circular molecules or perplex ions.
 It should be noted that p bonds absorb into the UV (~200nm ) spectrum and the existence of conjugate bonds (polyenia) is necessary for the absorption in visible light spectrum.
 Most compounds responsible for color creation contain one or more aromatic rings and start absorbing color at 250 nm.

 The synthetic color carriers come mainly from industrial plants as dye-houses, clothing industries with washing-machines, food and beverage industries, slaughterhouses etc.